SME IPO Consultant

 However, there are certain rules and restrictions for cancellation and modification of the IPO.

-Rules for IPO application cancellation and modification requests
+Rules for IPO application cancellation/modification by issue type

-- Only retail investors are allowed to cancel IPO bid.
+- Only Retail Investors (RIIs) are allowed to cancel their IPO bids.

-- QIBs and NIIs cannot cancel their bids once placed.
+- QIBs and NIIs cannot cancel once placed.

-- Retail investors may modify their bids to reduce or increase the size of their application.
+- Retail investors may modify their bids to increase or reduce the size of their application.

-- QIBs and NIIs cannot reduce the size of their bid.
-They can only increase their bid.
+- QIBs and NIIs can only increase their bid, not reduce.

-- Modifications and cancellations can be made at any time while the IPO is open for subscription .
+- Modifications and cancellations are allowed anytime while the IPO is open for subscription.

 Bid can be cancelled. |